-Reconciliation is carried out by the SBM or Finance Administrator on a monthly basis, by the last working day of the month following the month of account.
+Reconciliation is carried out by the Finance Officer on a monthly basis, by the last working day of the month following the month of account.
 The Headteacher checks the computer tabulation sheets for inappropriate transactions and signs to evidence the check.